intika/Librefox/README.md

 A new section `Extensions Firewall` is added to block networking for extensions, only requested domain with specific permission are allowed, they could then be blocked with a host file or similar if the user want to block addons complitely. (if an addon does not ask for a specific domain he will be offline.)
 This is a test feature it could be abandoned.

-IJWY (I just want you to shut up) :
+IJWY (I Just Want You To Shut Up) :
 -----------------------------------
 *This is an experimental feature.*